 The majority of research into the medical benefits of cannabis has so far concentrated on CBD and THC.
 However, academics and experts are still unclear of the optimal THC and CBD dosages for various medicinal illnesses and recreational purposes.
 THC and CBD are both cannabinoids, but they have distinct effects on the body since they affect different brain parts.

 Cannabis products with a higher THC content are likely to deliver more psychoactive effects.
-These include euphoria and increased sensitivity to things like taste and color.
-However, it can also result in paranoia and anxiety.
+These include potential euphoria and increased sensitivity to things like taste and color.
+However, it may also result in paranoia and anxiety.
 On the other hand, CBD has no psychoactive properties.
-When using CBD, some people experience moderate physiological benefits like reduced anxiety.
-CBD has been shown to aid with nausea, vomiting and pain; and has neuroprotective impacts on the brain.
+When using CBD, some people may experience moderate physiological benefits like reduced anxiety.
+CBD may potentially aid with nausea, vomiting and pain.

 According to the Food and Drug Administration (FDA), certain cannabis-related products are legal.
 They include: